Whistle-stop trip to climb highest peak ends in tragedy for dad of three girls

 "It is fair to say nowadays very few people walk in via Haast Ridge," the safety council report noted.

-Mandik, a fit and experienced mountaineer was described on a fund-raising page set up in his honour, as a husband, a father of three girls, a climber, a runner and a friend.
+Mandik, a fit and experienced mountaineer was described on a fund-raising page set up in his honour and to help get his body back home, as a husband, a father of three girls, a climber, a runner and a friend.

+A blog written at the time by his wife, Lea Mandikova, described how she and their daughters had hoped for a happy ending when they learned he was missing.

+"Mountains have their magic, silence and their stories, but some of them are without triumphs."

 The Mountain Safety Council said there were lessons from what happened that were valuable to climbers in New Zealand, particularly those from overseas or those unfamiliar with the Southern Alps of the South Island.